 All Carers must have a current Wildlife Carer’s Permit issued by Parks and Wildlife.

-You can obtain your permit by contacting the Parks & Wildlife Permit Officer (08) 899 94486 between 8am to 4pm, from Monday to Friday,
+You can obtain your permit by contacting the Parks & Wildlife Permit Office on (08) 899 94486, Monday to Friday between 8am to 4pm, or emailing firstname.lastname@example.org a completed carers permit application form.